 Signal is a mobile app developed by Open Whisper Systems.
 The app provides instant messaging, as well as voice and video calling.
 All communications are end-to-end encrypted.

-Riot - Decentralized
+Element - Decentralized

 Jitsi is a set of Open Source projects that allow you to easily build and deploy secure video conferencing solutions.